felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 l = nn.layers.DenseLayer(l, name='out', num_units=n_classes, nonlinearity=nn.nonlinearities.softmax)
 {% endhighlight %}

 Interestingly comparing with SGD, the ADAM optimizer led to more stable validation loss.
 Also, comparing to the 19-layer OxfordNet, the 67-layer ResNet was faster per epoch but slower to reach similar validation loss.
-However I have not confirmed if it was simply because of unoptimized learning rate.
+However I have not confirmed if it was simply because of unoptimized learning rates.

 At the end, I still had a lot of questions about how to best apply residual training to neural network.
 For example, if residual learning is so effective, would learning the residual of the residual error be even more effective (shortcut of shortcut layer)?
 Why does the optimizer has difficulty learning the original mapping in the first place?
 Can we combine ResNet with Highway Network?
 If the degradation problem is largely overcome, are the existing regularization techniques (maxout, dropout, l2 etc.) still applicable?